Material Selection for CCS applications

 Testing under simulated CCS gas compositions (including O₂, SO₂, NO₂, H₂S) revealed:

-• Corrosion performance is highly sensitive to combined impurity effects
+• Materials corrosion performance is highly sensitive to combined impurity effects

-• SDSS maintains robust performance even under severe environments
+• Super Duplex Stainless Steels (SDSS) maintains robust corrosion resistance performance under severe environments

 Mixture gas test result_5%NaCl